-In accordance with the Polish Building Law construction work may only be commenced upon obtaining a decision containing the building permit.
-A certain number of less important construction works (for instance: construction and repair of telecommunication networks, electric power networks, water supply, sewage and heating networks carried along existing routes or rebuilding and repair of roads, railway tracks and railway equipment) do not require a building permit, however the competent authorities must be notified of them.
+In accordance with Polish Building Law the construction work may only be commenced upon obtaining a decision containing the building permit.
+A certain number of less important construction works (for instance: construction and repair of telecommunication network, electric power network, water supply, sewage and heating networks carried along existing routes or rebuilding and repair of roads, railway tracks and railway equipment) shall not require the building permit, however the competent authorities must be usually notified of them.

-In some cases, prior to obtaining a building permit, an environmental decision should be obtained.
-These cases are specified in a government resolution dated 9 November 2010 on investments that may significantly affect the environment eg power plants, refineries, major roads, airports etc.
+In some cases prior to obtaining a building permit an environmental decision should be obtained.
+These cases are specified in the Ordinance of the Council of Ministers dated 10 September 2019 on investments that may significantly affect the environment eg power plants, refineries, major roads, airports etc.

-In general, any construction activity can only be undertaken by the contractor if he holds a permit (alvará de construção) issued by the Institute for Public and Private Construction and Real Estate (IMPIC, IP) and in accordance with the type and value of works that the relevant permit allows.
-This permit, which is valid for an unlimited time, is issued in accordance with Law No. 41/2015, of 3 June, which has revoked Decree-Law No. 12/2004, of 9 January 2004 and came into force on 3 July 2015.
+In general any construction activity can only be undertaken by the contractor if he holds a permit (alvará de construção) issued by the Institute for Public and Private Construction and Real Estate (IMPIC, IP) and in accordance with the type and the value of works that the relevant permit allows.
+This permit, which is valid for an unlimited time, is issued in accordance with Law No. 41/2015, of 3 June 2015, as amended.

 Some non-relevant works can be undertaken by the contractor if it holds a simple registration certificate issued electronically by IMPIC, IP, which is also valid for an unlimited time period.

 Furthermore, the construction of a building itself must be authorized by the municipality before the contractor can start the works.
-The construction permit is usually applied for by the employer and issued in accordance with Decree-Law No. 555/99, of 16 December 1999, as amended by Decree-Law No 26/2010, of 30 March 2010 – The Legal Framework for Urbanization and Building, Decree-Law No. 214-G/2015, of 2 October 2015, and Law 79/2017, of 18 August 2017.
+The construction permit is usually applied for by the employer and is issued in accordance with Decree-Law No. 555/99, of 16 December 1999, which enacted the Legal Framework for Urbanization and Building (Regime Jurídico da Urbanização e Edificação), as amended.

 By law, construction works may be undertaken only after a building permit is issued by the relevant authority.
 In order to receive a building permit the following is required: